bob1de/hass-apps/docs/apps/schedy/concept.rst

 ---------------

 Schedy is a multi-purpose scheduler for Home Assistant.
-Scheduling here basically means linking time frames to the state of entities.
+Scheduling here basically means linking time frames and/or state conditions to the state of actors.

 You may now ask: Why should I use a third-party solution when I have automations in Home Assistant right at hand?
 Well, that's a legitimate